EdDataScienceEES/tutorial-Kirstb-04/index.md

 ## 1c.
 Changing File Names & Deleting Files

-There are a number of ways to change file names and delete files.
-You can do this in R studio, but my preferred way is to use
+There are a number of ways that you can change file names and delete files.
+You can makes changes in R studio (if you have connected your Github repository and your R studio), in your Github repository, or you can use the Github web editor.

+Changing names

+- In Github
+- In R
+- Using the Github web editor

+Deleting files

+- In R
+- Using the Github web editor

 ## 1d.
 Undoing Commits